Skip to main content

 Iceland

 Welcome to my blog!
 Start your search for places you’d like to visit here.
 The countries are listed by region.
-The U. S. and the Philippines are both filed under the region it belongs to and as a separate entry.
+The U. S. and the Philippines are both filed under the region it belongs to and as separate entries.
 Happy travels.

 Africa